Liam Cahill: Waterford

 Cahill was ratified as manager of the Waterford senior hurling team on 30 September 2019.
 His first major action as manager saw him drop Noel Connors and Maurice Shanahan from the panel.
 This was later followed by the retirement of Michael "Brick" Walsh.

 In August 2021, Cahill confirmed that he would be staying on as manager of the Waterford senior team for at least another year, after turning down the opportunity to manage the Tipperary hurling team.

 On 2 April 2022, Waterford won the 2022 National Hurling League after a 4-20 to 1-23 win against Cork in the final.

 On 15 July 2022, Cahill stepped down as Waterford manager after three years in charge, after opting against taking a fourth year.

 Tipperary

 2023 Season

 On 18 July 2022, Cahill was named as the new manager of the Tipperary county hurling team on a three year term, replacing Colm Bonnar.

 In 2023 he was assisted by coach Michael Bevans and selectors Pádraic Maher, Declan Laffan and TJ Ryan.

 2024 Season

 In the 2024 Munster Senior Hurling Championship, Tipperary lost by eighteen points to Limerick in round 1 before drawing with Waterford a week later in Walsh Park.

 In round 3 they lost to Cork by eighteen points on a 4-30 to 1-21 scoreline which eliminated Tipperary from the Munster and All-Ireland Championships.
 In their final game on 26 May they lost to Clare by three points.

 2025 Season

 On 20 July in the 2025 All-Ireland final, Tipperary defeated Cork by 3-27 to 1-19 and claim a 29th All-Ireland title.

+2026 Season

+In the 2026 Munster Senior Hurling Championship, Tipperary lost by eighteen points to Cork in round 1 before drawing with Waterford in Walsh Park in round 2.

+In round 3 on 16 May, they lost to Clare by eleven points on a 1-25 to 0-17 scoreline.
+Elimination from the Munster and All-Ireland Championships was confirmed the next day when Limerick defeated Waterford.

+In July 2026, Cahill was ratified as Tipperary senior hurling manager for another three years up to the end of the 2029 season.

+Personal life

+Cahill is married to Eimear, who is the daughter of former Tipperary player and manager Len Gaynor and they have three children.